USCIS Resumes Adjudication of All H-2B Petitions Following Publication of Interim Final Rule

 Interim Final Rule

-The Department of Homeland Security (DHS) and DOL jointly published the Interim Final Rule (IFR), Wage Methodology for the Temporary Non-Agricultural Employment H-2B Program, Part 2, in the Federal Register on April 24, 2013.
+The Department of Homeland Security (DHS) and DOL jointly published the Interim Final Rule (IFR (PDF)), Wage Methodology for the Temporary Non-Agricultural Employment H-2B Program, Part 2, in the Federal Register on April 24, 2013.
 This IFR revises the prevailing wage methodology used by DOL to calculate certain prevailing wages paid to H-2B workers and U.S. workers recruited in connection with an H-2B Application for Temporary Employment Certification.